-Applications for Economic Development projects will be accepted from March 1, 2019, through close of business on January 31, 2020.
+Applications for Economic Development projects will be accepted from April 1, 2022, through close of business (4:30 EST) on January 31, 2022.

-- 1. A complete original and two (2) copy of the standard Economic Development Application must be submitted. - Activities described in the application will be checked to determine if they meet fundability criteria as established in the Housing and Community Development Act, including the Public Benefit requirements as required by 24 CFR 570.482(e). - 3.
+- A complete original standard Economic Development Application must be submitted. - Activities described in the application will be checked to determine if they meet fundability criteria as established in the Housing and Community Development Act, including the Public Benefit requirements as required by 24 CFR 570.482(e). - 3.
 Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
-The following requirements must be met, documented and submitted with the application: - a.
-The citizen participation requirements must be met as referenced in Section III. - Authorizing Resolution to submit the project must be included.
+The following requirements must be met, documented and submitted with the application: - The citizen participation requirements must be met as referenced in Section III. - Authorizing Resolution to submit the project must be included.
 The Resolution must be signed, dated and attested. - c.
-The eClearinghouse request for review must be submitted as referenced in Section III.
+The eClearinghouse request for review must be submitted as

-- d.
+- referenced in Section III. - d.
 Applicant must have determination of eligibility for listing on the National Register of Historic Places from Kentucky Heritage Council and approval from the State Historic Preservation Officer (if applicable). - e.
 Letter signed by the applicant CEO stating how the applicant has met threshold requirements as stated in Section III. - f.
-Letter signed by the participating party assuring: - i.
-Commitment of full time employment, either created or retained (as applicable), and assurance of compliance with the LMI National Objective. - ii.
+Letter signed by the participating party assuring: - Commitment of full time employment, either created or retained (as applicable), and assurance of compliance with the LMI National Objective. - ii.
 Compliance with all Environmental requirements promulgated in 24 CFR 58 for non-exempt activity and further indicating that no obligation of funds will occur prior to DLG's environmental clearance. - iii.
 Commitment of Participating Party's investment. - g.
 The HUD-2880, Applicant/Recipient Disclosure/Update Report. - h.
-Projects containing water and sewer activities are required to have an approval letter from the Water Infrastructure Branch of the Division of Water (DOW) ensuring that the activities are included in all required planning documents (e.g. Wastewater Facilities Plans (WWFP), Asset Inventory, or the Kentucky Water Management Plans (KWMP)).
+Projects containing water and sewer activities must meet all Kentucky Division of Water (DOW) planning requirements.
+Proposed projects must be included in facility planning documents required by DOW such as: Kentucky Water Management Plans (KWMP), Wastewater Facilities Plans (WWFP) or Asset Inventory.
+A letter from the Water Infrastructure Branch of DOW approving the relevant plan is required, if applicable.
 Said approval letter must be dated within one (1) year of application submission.
 For information on these plans, contact:

-Russell Neal, Supervisor Wastewater Planning Section Phone: (502)782-7026
+Russell Neal, Supervisor Wastewater Planning Section

+Phone: (502)782-7026